 Chris and his family joined St Matthew’s in September 2023, with Chris working as a South West Youth Ministries (SWYM) Trainee.
 Chris enjoys listening to sports on the radio, and all things technical.

 Margaret Bonning was christened in postwar Devonport many moons ago.
 Having trained as a teacher in Hertfordshire, Maggie returned to Hooe as Maggie Owen in 1988 with husband Bob and three children.
 They moved to Elburton in 2001.
 Maggie recognised Rod Thomas from his time at St Andrew’s, and he helped them find their home at St Matthew's.
 Maggie enjoys reading, walking and talking over a cuppa.

 Cindy has been part of St Matthew’s since she was five, with a break when she moved away.
-Since retiring about 10 years ago, Cindy's been working in the church office, and also loves working with the young people.
-Cindy and her husband Mike enjoy spending time at their home in Brittany with their children and grandchildren, enjoying the French cuisine.
+Since retiring about 15 years ago, Cindy's been working in the church office, but is finally handing things on to some new office helpers.